 Greg comes to the non-profit sector after a 13-year career in industrial construction and maintenance management, where he had the opportunity to manage groups ranging from small teams of technical planners to large groups of diverse craftspeople and support staff of over 200 direct hires and subcontractors.
 His proudest accomplishment is the planning and execution of hundreds of thousands of person-hours without a single loss-time or OSHA recordable injury.
 He is a master scheduler, a graduate apprentice of the International Brotherhood of Boilermakers, and is an expert in occupational health and safety, project controls, workflow efficiency, and large-project planning.

 Greg's passion is giving food to others, and he can often be found inside Haley House’s soup kitchen at 93 Dartmouth Street.
-He also loves cycling in city traffic with his wife Brenna, singing songs at the beach with his dog Floyd, and using his library card.
+He also loves cycling in city traffic growing vegetables, and using his library card.

 Operations & Special Projects Administrator